jeffersonxu/ai_connect4/README.md

 # ai_connect4
 AI Lab where we had to write methods to represent states of a Connect 4 game as a game tree.
 Afterwards, we implemented depth-first search (DFS) and basic endgame minimax search within our game trees.
-Lastly, we wrote an evaluation heurisitc for each game state with alpha-beta pruning and progressive deepening. (my heuristic is not that great just so you know)
+Lastly, we wrote an evaluation heurisitc for each game state with alpha-beta pruning. (my heuristic is not that great just so you know)

 ## Running
 ```